alyxdeburca/csnotes/docs/Ethics and Computing.md

 					- More transparent
 					- More representative
 					- More respected and trusted
-## Socio-technical systems
+- ## Socio-technical systems
 	- Computer systems can't exist without an ecosystem
 	- Social, economic, and political support structures
 	- For example, for computing we need
 		- Electricity networks
 		- Internet connections
 		- WiFi and Communications networks
 		- Payment systems
 		- Agreements, Laws, and Standards
+	- Computing is a socio-technical system
+		- More than the hardware and software
+		- Shaped and supported by relationships and agreements
+			- Social
+			- Economic
+			- Political
+		- These are based on a set of Values
+		- To date, mainly White, Middle-class males have shaped the computing landscape
+		- Examples of 'shapers' include:
+			- Steve Jobs & Wozniak (Apple)
+			- Bill Gates (Microsoft)
+			- Mark Zuckerberg (Facebook)
+		- Notice a pattern?